Camilo García de Polavieja

-Camilo García de Polavieja y del Castillo-Negrete, 1st Marquess of Polavieja (13 July 1838 – 15 January 1914) was a Spanish general born in Madrid on July 13, 1838, in a family of merchants.
-He was an able commander, but considered as brutal as Valeriano Weyler of Cuba.
+Camilo García de Polavieja y del Castillo-Negrete, 1st Marquess of Polavieja (13 July 1838 – 15 January 1914) was a Spanish general, born in a family of merchants.
+He was a competent commander, but considered as brutal as Valeriano Weyler of Cuba.
+He was one of the most relevant military officers of the time and a famous regeneracionista.

 Early life and career

 He enlisted voluntarily in the Navarro Regiment in 1855, where he distinguished himself in Africa.
 He received the Cross of Isabelle Maria Lucia for gallantry.
+In the Dominican Republic, he was assigned to command a battalion that took part in quelling the insurrections by the Dominicans during the Dominican Restoration War.
 He then took part in the Ten Years' War in Cuba, where Spain sent 70,000 men, and the Third Carlist War.

 He was Colonel of the Princess Regiment and promoted to brigadier general in 1876 before being sent to Cuba.
 In Cuba, he was made Field Marshal and received the Cross of Military Merit.
-In 1882, he returned to Spain and was made a member of the Supreme Council of War and Navy, Captain general of Andalusia, and Supreme Chief of Infantry Inspection.
+In 1882, he returned to Spain and was made a member of the Supreme Council of War and Navy, captain general of Andalusia, and Supreme Chief of the Infantry Inspectorate.

 Puerto Rico and Cuba

-In 1888, Polavieja became Governor general of Puerto Rico, a post from which he resigned in 1889.
-A year later, in 1890, he was sent to succeed José Chinchilla as Captain general of Cuba.
-Being one of the more competent administrators of the time, he resigned in 1892 as a protest against corruption of Romero de Robledo, a politician well known for his corrupt practices, and appointed Minister of Colonies by Prime Minister Antonio Cánovas del Castillo.
+In 1888, Polavieja became governor-general of Puerto Rico, a post from which he resigned in 1889.
+A year later, in 1890, he was sent to succeed José Chinchilla as captain general of Cuba.
+Being one of the more competent administrators of the time, he resigned in 1892 as a protest against corruption of Francisco Romero Robledo, a well known politician for his corrupt practices, minister of Overseas during the premiership of Antonio Cánovas del Castillo.
 He was later known as the Butcher of Cuba.